weiranios/weiranios.github.io/index.md

 # iOS

+## 2018-02-14

+### When/what/how to cache

+*When?* Read a lot, but no/min updates.

+*What?* Images, API call results, computational results (e.g., row heights).

+*How?* Use NSCache, networking frameworks that supports caching, set cache policy (e.g., `NSURLRequest.CachePolicy.returnCacheDataElseLoad`).

 ## 2018-01-18

 ### Match `UIImage` size to `UIImageView`

-Why?
-Scaling images on the fly impact performance.
+*Why?* Scaling images on the fly impact performance.

-How?
-If you have no control over the incoming image size, then scale the image outside of the main thread before displaying.
+*How?* If you have no control over the incoming image size, then scale the image outside of the main thread before displaying.

 ## 2017-12-29